A Journal of Menstruation and Culture

 2001: World Trade Center and Pentagon attacks and U.S. engagement

-"War on Terrorism," U.S. wars in Afghanistan and Iraq
+with "War on Terrorism," U.S. wars in Afghanistan and Iraq

 1973: Vietnam War (ended in 1975)